Lramseyer/vaporview/README.md

 ## Scrolling

 The scroll wheel (or touchpad scroll) is used to pan in time or scroll up or down.
-By default, mouse mode scrolling is enabled.
-To toggle between scrolling modes, click the **"Enable Touchpad Scrolling"** Button on the top right
+By default, auto detect scrolling mode is enabled.
+To toggle between scrolling modes, click the **"Auto detech Mouse/Touchpad Scrolling"**, **"Enable Touchpad Scrolling"**, or **"Enable Mouse Scrolling"** Button on the top right.

 ### Mouse Scrolling